Understanding Divorce Lawyer Costs in Ontario: Your Options

 - Pros of Hourly Rates:

-- Proportionality to Work: You are charged based on the actual work done.
+- Proportionality to Work: You are charged based on the actual work done, with costs varying depending on the average lawyer fee per hour for legal services, with costs varying depending on their per hour rate for legal services.
 If a task requires more effort, it will cost more.
 This can be fairer in cases where complex issues arise that need extensive work.

 - Varied Rates for Different Staff: Less experienced lawyers and paralegals have lower hourly rates, meaning tasks can be delegated to them to reduce costs.
 This can be advantageous for tasks like compiling documents or drafting standard letters.